SoufianeRahj/Node-aws-cognito-identity-js/README.md

+This is a Node/Express application that uses AWS Cognito User Pool as a user directory

-The interaction with Cognito user pool is done here using the amazon-cognito-identity-js library.
+The interaction with Cognito is achieved using the amazon-cognito-identity-js library.

 The following endpoints are exposed by the express app for unauthenticated users: